yousefvand/shellman-ebook/manuscript/basics.md

 #!/usr/bin/env bash
 function myfunc () {
   arguments=("$@")
-  # arguments is the array variable containing all function parameters
+  # arguments is the array variable containing all function parameters.
+  # Use shift (we will talk about it later) to process all parameters.
 }
 ```